Hannah Jeter Wears Curve-Hugging Black Dress And Floral Headband To Gala For Husband Derek’s Charity

 Hannah and Derek have been married since 2016 and share two children together — two daughters named Bella, 2, and Story, 9 months.

-In an interview with US Weekly, the former New York Yankees player expressed that he and Hannah have a full plate with two children under five-years-old.
+In an interview with Us Weekly, the former New York Yankees player expressed that he and Hannah have a full plate with two children under 5-years-old.

 “Our second is not walking yet, which is a bonus, because once she’s up and about and moving around, it [will] become more difficult,” he said.

-In a previous interview with Us he gushed about how happy fatherhood makes him.
+In a previous interview with Us, he gushed about how happy fatherhood makes him.

 “It’s awesome.
 You always hear people say, ‘Wait until you have your own kids,’ but it really is true.
 I couldn’t be happier.
 I’ve been blessed to have two beautiful daughters and I’m looking forward to seeing them grow each and every day.”

-Prior to marrying Jeter, Hannah was best known for being a model and has previously appeared in Sports Illustrated Swimsuit Edition.
+Prior to marrying Jeter, Hannah was best known for being a model and has previously appeared in Sports Illustrated: Swimsuit Edition.
 She appeared on the cover of the iconic publication in 2015.